- Mission & History

 Angenis, a student with dyslexia who was a non-reader at age 12, attended a school that was unable to help him learn to read.

-Jake had been struggling in school for several years and was far below grade level, especially in reading.
+Jake had been struggling in school for several years and was far below grade level.

 Paige, a bright third grade student on the autism spectrum, sat at home for nearly two months waiting for a school placement that would meet her needs.